kota-shiokara/Y2M/Readme.md

 # Y2M
-This is a Chrome Extension that to play Youtube videos on Youtube music
+This is a Chrome Extension that to play Youtube videos on Youtube music.
+(Can also do the opposite.)